Shark Rocket PowerHead Review: Power Where It Counts

 - Comes with two brushes – a stiff bristled brush for carpet and a soft bristled for bare floor, Shark calls this the “gentle hard floor brushroll”

-- Dust cup (that pops up) is located on the main floor head
+- Dust bin is at the main floor tool

 - Telescopic handle